kfkchau/Legitimacy-Under-Acceleration/lkn - issue 004.md

 - enforcement drifts and becomes discretionary,
 - changes happen ad hoc or only after a crisis.

 AI didn’t invent this problem.
-Privacy law, health regulation, benefits systems and infrastructure approvals were already showing the cracks.
+Privacy law, health regulation, welfare systems and infrastructure approvals were already showing the cracks.

 AI just pushes on **every weak joint at once**: